cesarvr/blog/content/post/istio.md

 ## Service Mesh

 Are you familiar with the ["Decorator Pattern"](https://en.wikipedia.org/wiki/Decorator_pattern)?
 This pattern is about adding behaviour at runtime to an individual object **without affecting the behavior** of other objects from the same class.
-That's my favorite part because implies that I don't need to see/touch the code; following then the "open for extension, close for modification" principle.
+That's my favorite part because implies that I don't need to touch the code; following then the "open for extension, close for modification" principle.

-We are are going to learn how to do this with running containers (services) in *Kubernetes/OpenShift*, by encapsulating the behaviour inside a container, and applying it to the services we want to decorate.
+We are are going to learn how to do this with running containers (micro-services) in *Kubernetes/OpenShift*, by encapsulating the behaviour inside a container, and applying it to the services we want to decorate.

 ## "Real World" Examples